ofekdinis/Web-Crawler-For-Tech-Jobs/README.md

 ```

 ## 📜 Logging
-All email activities are logged in `email.log`, including errors and successful sends.
+All email activities are logged in `email.log`,and  `webcrawler.log` including errors and successful sends.

 ## ⚠️ Security Note
 - Use **App Passwords** instead of your actual email password.